 This workflow exposed something I didn't want to admit:

 Most of my "lost" projects weren't lost to competitors or budget.
+They were lost to uncertainty I never resolved.

 When clients said "let me think about it," they meant it.
+They genuinely needed to think.
+Because I hadn't given them a way to see.

 Same market.
+Same clients.
+Same fabrics.

 I just stopped sending them home to struggle alone with fabric samples and imagination.

-What This Means for Decorators
+What This Means for Textile Decorators

 You don't need artistic talent to do this.
+You don't need design school training.

 You need a method that works consistently, an understanding of when rough is better than perfect, and confidence to visualize in front of clients.